 Dawn Emerson, Ph.D., ATC is an Assistant Professor and the Program Director of the Athletic Training Program.
-Dr. Emerson is in her second year at the University of Kansas.
+Dr. Emerson started at the University of Kansas in 2015.
 She is an active member of the National Athletic Trainers’ Association (NATA) and a member of the American College of Sports Medicine (ACSM).
-Dr. Emerson has received several research grants, including funding from the NATA Research and Education Foundation and the American College of Sports Medicine.
-She has numerous presentations at local, regional, and national conferences and published articles in the Journal of Athletic Training and Athletic Training and Sports Health Care.
+Dr. Emerson has received several research grants, including funding from the NATA Research and Education Foundation, the American College of Sports Medicine, and the State of Florida Department of Citrus.
+She has numerous presentations at local, regional, and national conferences and has published in a variety of journals within sports medicine.

 Emerson, D. M. (2015).
 Is it possible for an athlete to become overhydrated, and does this help or hinder the athlete?
 In R. M. Lopez (Ed.), Quick Questions in Heat-Related Illness and Hydration: Expert Advice in Sports Medicine (pp. 183-187).
 Thorofare, NJ: SLACK, Inc.

 Emerson, D. M. (2015).
 What is hyponatremia, and how can it be prevented, diagnosed and treated?
 In R. M. Lopez (Ed.), Quick Questions in Heat-Related Illness and Hydration: Expert Advice in Sports Medicine (pp. 189-194).
 Thorofare, NJ: SLACK, Inc.

 Minton, D. M., O'Neal, E. K., & Torres-McGehee, T. M. (2015).
 Agreement of urine specific gravity measurements between digital and manual refractometers.
 J Athl Train, 50(1), 59-64.
 DOI:10.4085/1062-6050-49.3.47